Information for term Summer Community Public Health

 What you need to knowThe program details

-This program includes of five weeks of coursework and a one-week visit to public health facilities in a rural village.
+This program includes of six weeks of coursework and a one-week visit to public health facilities in a rural village.
 Students also participate in organized volunteer activities in and around Gaborone as part of the academic curriculum.
 Students gain a holistic understanding of health and healthcare, and the challenges of developing sustainable public healthcare, along with basic Setswana-speaking skills.

-University of Botswana.
 Established in 1982, the university has 15,000 students and a staff of more than 2,000, and is committed to academic freedom and integrity, cultural authenticity, and internationalism.

 AcademicsClick to Open